The Coma Cluster of galaxies | EarthSky.org

 The Coma Cluster is a group of galaxies in the faint constellation Coma Berenices, visible in medium to large amateur telescopes.
-Coma Berenices lies between Leo and Bootes, and as such is most conveniently viewed in the evening sky of spring and summer.
+Coma Berenices lies between the constellations Leo and Boötes, and as such is most conveniently viewed in the evening sky of Northern Hemisphere spring and summer.
 The Coma Cluster is one of the richest galaxy clusters known.
 How many suns and how many worlds might be located in this direction of space?

-Follow the links below to learn more about the Coma Cluster of galaxies in the faint constellation Coma Berenices.
+An old but beautiful name for this region of sky is the Realm of the Galaxies.

+The central part of the Coma Cluster of galaxies covers a roughly circular area about a degree and a half across (9 times the area of a full moon), The full cluster may extend farther, and numerous other galaxy clusters are in the same area of the sky.

-How to see the Coma Cluster of galaxies.
-The constellation Coma Berenices lies between the constellations Leo the Lion and Bootes the Herdsman.
+How can you see it?
+The constellation Coma Berenices lies between the constellations Leo the Lion and Boötes the Herdsman.
 This part of the sky is the site of a famous open star cluster, and also of the more distant galaxy cluster, visible through telescopes.
 Both the star cluster and the galaxy cluster need a dark sky to be seen.
-Click here for more about the Coma star cluster.
+For a dark sky location near you, see EarthSky’s Best Places to Stargaze page.

-The galaxy cluster is is near the northern border of Coma Berenices, roughly midway a long a line drawn from Rho Bootes to Delta Leonis (Zosma), near the North Galactic Pole.
+The galaxy cluster is is near the northern border of Coma Berenices, roughly midway along a line drawn from Rho Boötis to Delta Leonis (Zosma), near the North Galactic Pole.

-The central part of Coma Cluster of galaxies covers a roughly circular area about a degree and a half across (9 times the area of a full moon), The full cluster may extend farther, and numerous other galaxy clusters are in the same area of sky.
-An old but beautiful name for this region of sky is the Realm of the Galaxies.

 Science of the Coma Cluster.
-The center of the Coma Cluster is about 320 million light years away, and it may stretch 20 million light years from side to side.
+The center of the Coma Cluster is about 320 million light-years away, and it may stretch 20 million light-years from side to side.

 This cluster as a whole is flying away from us at the rate of about 6,900 km/second (more than 15 million miles per hour!)